Walter Walker (British Army officer): Military career

 Walker then went to the Royal Military College, Sandhurst, and in 1933 after a short attachment to the Sherwood Foresters he joined the 1/8th Gurkha Rifles in Quetta which his grandfather had formerly commanded.
 In 1935 he survived the major earthquake that hit that city.
 The battalion moved to Assam in the aftermath where it remained until early 1939, Walker was appointed the battalion's adjutant in 1938.

 In 1939, Walker moved with his battalion across India to Razmak, on the North West Frontier facing Waziristan, there had been turmoil on the Frontier since 1936, and operations were continuous, a mixture of defensive and offensive operations, some of them "punitive operations" against tribesmen of the North West Frontier in India.
 Walker distinguished himself and was recommended for the Military Cross, he had come to senior officers' attention and was appointed staff captain at the Razmak Brigade headquarters.
 His attention to detail enabled him to excel in this role.
-He was twice mentioned in dispatches for his role in the operations on the North West Frontier from 1939 to 1941.
+He was twice mentioned in despatches for his role in the operations on the North West Frontier from 1939 to 1941.

 In 1942, Walker was selected to attend the Staff College at Quetta.
 After this he was appointed General Staff Officer Grade 3 (GSO 3) on the staff of Lieutenant General Slim's Burma Corps, joining them near the oil fields at Yenangyaung in mid April 1942.
 Walker remained with the HQ as it walked back to India, and was then appointed as an instructor at the Quetta staff college.

 In early 1944, Walker was appointed second-in-command, alongside a new commanding officer, of the 4/8th Gurkha Rifles, who had suffered severely in the Arakan Campaign.
 In March the battalion was moved to the Imphal area where the Japanese had launched a major offensive and spent several months in hard fighting.
-In November he became the commanding officer, instigated a tough training regime and the battalion's motto – "Live Hard, Fight Hard, and when necessary Die Hard".
-Always a disciplinarian, he was a hard taskmaster and a totally professional soldier dedicated to hard training, and with his harsher characteristics balanced by integrity, generosity and warmth.
+In November he became the commanding officer, instigated a new training regime, and the battalion's motto "Live Hard, Fight Hard, and when necessary Die Hard".